AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 ### Website

 The [Atala PRISM website](https://atalaprism.io/) provides more context about the Atala PRISM Pioneer Program.
 It will include information related to this GF that will explain the context, purpose, and process surrounding this GF.
 The [ToIP Governance Metamodel Specification Companion Guide](https://trustoverip.org/wp-content/uploads/ToIP-Governance-Metamodel-Specification-Companion-Guide-V1.0-2022-12-21.pdf) version 1.0, 21 December 2021, was used to model this GF.
-A signed-off version of this GF and the associated trust registry will be available on the Atala PRISM website.
+A signed-off version of this GF and the associated trust registry will be available on GitHub and the Atala PRISM website.
 The website will also include links to translated copies of this GF as well as examples of other governance frameworks which learners MAY use as examples to construct their ecosystem GFs.

 ### Acknowledgements